 This series was first published in 2014 for Arizona Dance e-Star, a publication of the Arizona Dance Coalition.
 In this series of articles you’ll learn how to treat low back pain… hip and groin pain… knee and leg pain… and ankle and foot pain.
-In Part 1 I’ll introduce you to this easy-to-learn pain erasing technique, share what really causes muscle pain and what YOU, the dancer, can do about it.
+In Part 2 we’ll look at the tools of the trade, how to use them, and the Corrective Exercises that go with them.

 Tools Of The Trade

 IN PART 1 (May 2018), you learned how to use your knuckle to locate a trigger point in your arm.
 When it comes to larger muscles, an elbow is often the best tool to use.

 This is all well and good if you are working with a partner, but trying to get your own elbow in your gluteal muscle is a little like trying to get it into your ear.
 Impossible.
 So we have devised some self-help tools you can use if you are working by yourself.
 (ILL.
 1) You can see them in use on our website videos at www.bonnieprudden.com.
 If you are creative you can use the end of a wooden spoon instead: just put one end on the wall and back into the other end.

 Bonnie Prudden Myotherapy® is very forgiving.
 You don’t have to be exact in order to get results.
 If the pressure hurts, then hold steady for 7 seconds.
 The more you use Myotherapy the better you will become.
 If you press and it doesn’t hurt, move to a different spot or change your angle.
 Practice, intuition and knowing your body will all contribute to your success.